webengfhnw/WE-CRM/README.md

     $routes[$method][$path] = array("authFunction" => $authFunction, "routeFunction" => $routeFunction);
 }
 ```
-The follwing `call_route` function is used to process every request.
-Remeber this is a besic procedural router, later it will be transferred to OOP style.
+The following `call_route` function is used to process every request.
+Remember this is a basic procedural router, later it will be transferred to OOP style.
 ```PHP
 function call_route($method, $path) {
     global $routes;